mhmtayberk/ayberkninja.github.io/all_collections/_posts/2025-12-24-universal-vulnerabilities-of-ml-models.md

 print("[+] Loud Joblib saved.
 HF will probably scream.")
 ```

-The HuggingFace scanner reads the Pickle bytecode inside the file and marks the file as “Unsafe” as soon as it encounters the GLOBAL posix system command.
+The Hugging Face scanner reads the Pickle bytecode inside the file and marks the file as “Unsafe” as soon as it encounters the GLOBAL posix system command.

 ### Stealth Joblib
 Here, we are modifying the logic we used in PyTorch a little.
 Scikit-Learn models do not have a forward method, but they do have a predict method.
 However, most people do not just load the model and leave it; they make predictions.
 If we don't want to be caught at load time, we should hide the eval keyword and embed the actual action inside the coefficients (coef_).